jazimmufti/car_data_analysis/README.md

 - Selling price shows a clear decline with increasing car age.
 - Duplicate records were identified and removed for cleaner analysis.
 - Visualizations provided insights into trends between price and manufacturing year.
-- The top 5 car recommendations are generated based on the best price-to-mileage ratio and engine specifications.
+- The top 5 car recommendations are generated based on the best price-to-mileage ratio and least driven cars.